MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/anyif-aggfunction.md

 ms.reviewer: mblythe
 ms.service: data-explorer
 ms.topic: reference
-ms.date: 08/01/2019
+ms.date: 08/11/2019
 ---
 # anyif() (aggregation function)

-Returns random non-empty value from the specified expression values for which *Predicate* evaluates to `true`.
+The `anyif()` aggregation function returns random non-empty value from the specified expression values for which *Predicate* evaluates to `true`.

-This is useful, for example, when some column has a large number of values (e.g., an "error text" column) and you want to sample that column once per a unique value of the compound group key.
+* This is useful when a column has a large number of values (e.g., an "error text" column) and you want to sample that column once per a unique value of the compound group key.
+* Can only be used in context of aggregation inside [summarize](summarizeoperator.md)

+> [!NOTE]
-Note that there are *no guarantees* about which record will be returned; the algorithm for selecting that record is undocumented and one should not assume it is stable.
+> There are *no guarantees* about which record will be returned; the algorithm for selecting that record is undocumented and one should not assume it is stable.

-* Can be used only in context of aggregation inside [summarize](summarizeoperator.md)

 **Syntax**